danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Flexible Server/A Azure Database for PostgreSQL Flexible Server and SSL/readme.md

 ## Summary
 - SSL support is always enabled on Azure Database for PostgreSQL Flexible Server, and by default SSL connections are required (require_secure_transport=ON)
 - The clients define if they want to user SSL or not using the sslmode parameter.
 Consider that different clients can have use a different default sslmode so it is recommended to define the value explicitly base on your needs
-- To get Eavesdropping protection and MITM protection, you must use sslmode=verify-full in the client and set require_secure_transport to ON on the server.
+- To get Eavesdropping protection and MITM protection, you must use **sslmode=verify-full** in the client and set require_secure_transport to ON on the server.
 - When require_secure_transport=on  (default)
   - Connections using sslmode **disable** are not allowed.
   - Connections using sslmode **allow**, **prefer**, **require**, **verify-ca** or **verify-all** use SSL.
 - When require_secure_transport=off
-Results:
   -	Connections using sslmode **disable** or **allow** does not use SSL.
   -	Connections using sslmode **prefer**, **require**, **verify-ca** or **verify-all** use SSL.
 -	Azure Database for PostgreSQL does not support client certificates.
 To limit client access you can use firewall rules (for public access server) or NSG or other azure networking mechanism to restrict client reaching the server (when using VNET integrated servers).
-If this feature is important for you, please submit the idea at Azure Database for PostgreSQL � Community and the Product Group will evaluate it.